Are you as overwhelmed as I am right now?

 It is alkalizing, which takes stress off of your kidneys and is what makes it a key anti-inflammatory.

 The women in my Women's Restorative Health and Magic Menopause programs have told me their Mighty Maca is one of the most important tools they now have to restore themselves, get their energy back, and start to feel like themselves again.
 And it is their primary means to keeping an alkaline lifestyle, too.

 There is a lot you can do yourself to heal your adrenals and reduce your ongoing stress, but the reality is you should also do self-testing to know what is truly going on in your body.
 There are a few no-brainers that you should do every day.

 You have to test to know!
 And then you have to test again to measure any changes!

-Read this excellent and easy to understand article by my good friend, Dr. Ritamarie about how to test and interpret your blood sugar levels.
-So important as you’ll see.
+Read this excellent and easy to understand article by my good friend, Dr. Ritamarie about the importance of testing.

 Read this article on why testing your pH level is so important (and easy!).
 Whether your body tests alkaline or acid has important ramifications to your current health as well as on how well you are aging.
 Find my Keto-alkaline urinalysis (pH + ketones) test strips here.